Juan Pierre: Minor leagues

-Major leagues

 Colorado Rockies

 Pierre made his major league debut on August 7, 2000, as a pinch runner for the Rockies against the Pittsburgh Pirates.
 He made his first start in center field the following day and got his first hit in the first inning off José Silva.
 He appeared in 51 games in 2000, hitting .310 with 20 RBIs and 7 stolen bases.
 Pierre received a single vote in 2000 National League Rookie of the Year voting, tying him for sixth place with Lance Berkman and Chuck Smith.